 Ms. Ferrall received her Master’s in Special Education with a focus on autism and severe disabilities from the University of Nevada, Las Vegas and also holds a Bachelor’s Degree in Psychology from the University of Nevada, Las Vegas.

 Vice President, Administration

-Ms. Greenhow has a singular grasp of the day-to-day operation of programs at CPES as a result of the positions she has held since coming to the agency in 2003.
-She has managed programs of increasing complexity, served as the point of contact for corporate facility issues, developed and revised service and operational policies, monitored changes in Federal and State regulations to determine their impact upon CPES, and handled licenses, permits, contracts, data validation and billing concerns.
+Ms. Greenhow oversees corporate facility issues, develops and revises service and operational policies, monitors changes in Federal and State regulations to determine their impact upon CPES and its subsidiaries, and supervises licenses, permits, contracts, data validation and billing concerns.
 In her current role, she has primary responsibility for compliance, legal issues, stewardship of corporate policy and procedures and maintenance of the corporate record.
 Ms. Greenhow earned a Bachelor of Science degree in Public Administration and a Masters Certificate in Digital Information Management at the University of Arizona, where she was the recipient of the Institute of Museum and Library Sciences’ Laura Bush 20th Century Librarian Scholarship.

 Ms. Greenhow currently serves as a Co-Trustee of the Company’s ESOP.

 Ms. Reiter is a healthcare leader, board certified in healthcare management and a Fellow of the American College of Healthcare Executives.
 Her areas of responsibility at CPES include oversight and management of developmental and intellectual disability services statewide encompassing residential homes, day programs, work education programs and foster care services.